mintlayer/mojito-browser-extension/README.md

 The build is minified and the filenames include the hashes.

+alternatively can be build with env development as follow:

+> npm run build:development

+on this option is not created the zip option

 ## After Build

 The build process generates a `ext.zip` and a `extFF.zip` files in the project's root directory.
 The first one should be used for Chromium based browsers, while the last is meant just for Firefox.